Khum1/hangman/README.md

 ![](Screenshots/Milestone_3.PNG)

 ## Milestone 5
-I put the game together in this milestone, creating the play_game function which ultimately allows the game to be played - losing a life when an incorrect guess is inputted and showing the letter in the correct place when a correct guess in inputted.
-As an extra I have built the hangman image for each incorrect guess, adding a section of the hangman each time a guess is incorrect.
+I put the game together in this milestone, creating the play_game function which creates an instance of the Hangman class and provides the game logic.
-Technologies used: python
+When the users choice is incorrect, the user is losing a life, otherwise if the user's choice is correct, then the correct letter will replace the underscore in the hidden word at the correct index.
+The hangman_image list was used to draw a section of the hangman every time a life was lost/a guess was incorrect.

 ```python
 import random